CHANCE® Helical Anchors

 CHANCE® Helical Pile Installation DemonstrationCHANCE® Helical Pulldown® piles are quick and easy to install.
 You need relatively small equipment with little to no ground preparation.
 Learn how load capacities can be substantially increased by watching this video from CHANCE® and Foundation Technologies.

-A helical anchor is used to resist tensile loading.
-For these tension only anchors, square shaft helical anchors are the logical choice.
+A helical ground anchor is used to resist tensile loading.
+For these tension-only soil anchors, square shaft helical anchors are the logical choice.
 The helical anchor is segmented with helical bearing plates welded to a central steel square shaft.
 Load is transferred through the shaft to the soil through the bearing plates.
-CHANCE anchors are coupled together with couplings, and the only limit to installation depth for these anchors is soil density.
+CHANCE screw anchors are coupled together with couplings, and the only limit to installation depth for these earth anchors is soil density.
 Engineers can achieve whatever depth makes sense economically.